And yes, you can still snorkel with sharks, and perhaps the odd turtle as well, just check out our web site for all the local divecentres available.

-This small island was still under Royal Patronage in those days, but it did not thwart these fortune seekers from staking their claim.
-The very first generation of today's community started settling when they brought their families to Koh Tao and began to farm and harvest the rich soil and natural resources on offer.
-In spite of it still being under Royal Patronage, plots of land were claimed, and vacated for coconut plantations.
-You can still see plenty of proof of the huge plantations everywhere on the island.
+The island was still under Royal Patronage in those days, but it didn't thwart these fortune seekers from staking their claim.
+The first generation of todays community started settling when they brought their families to Ko Toa and began to farm and yield the rich earth and natural resources on offer.
+Notwithstanding it still being under Royal Patronage, plots of land were claimed, and vacated for coconut plantations.
+You can still see lots of confirmation of the massive plantations all over the island.

-The name KohTaomeans Turtle Island; some say that the name is due to the islands shape which is meant to look like an upside down turtle whilst other people claim its from the days when the water surrounding Ko Tao were rich with turtles and the islandwas their main breeding site.
+The name KohTaomeans Turtle Island; some say that the name is due to the islands shape which is meant to look like an upside down turtle whilst others maintain its from the days when the water around KohTaowere rich with turtles and the islandwas their breeding area.

 Here they discovered something more then just a new island to explore and soon the back packer network was buzzing about the fantastic newly found island paradise of Koh Tao.

 Mesmerised by the tropical beaches, the back of beyond aura, and of course the cheap living, back packers soon arrived in droves.